TheForwardDev/doc/en/fields/basic-methods.md

 To specify any other attributes, the `customAttributes()` method is used.

 > [!NOTE]
-> Fields are components, read more about attributes in the section [Component Attributes](/docs/{{version}}/components/attributes)
+> Fields are components, read more about attributes in the section [Component Attributes](/docs/{{version}}/components/attributes).

 ```php
 customAttributes(array $attributes, bool $override = false)
 ```

-- `$attributes` - an array of attributes
+- `$attributes` - an array of attributes,
 - `$override` - to add attributes to the field, use `merge`.
 If the attribute you want to add to the field already exists, it will not be added.
 Setting `$override = true` allows changing this behavior and overwriting the already added attribute.

 ```php
 Password::make('Title')